theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror.md

 ---
 layout: base.njk
 title: "The Final Idol"
-description: "Part III of The Final Idol Series — a symbolic Gnostic Eye page decoding narcissism, AI intimacy, and the mirror that reflects but never reveals."
+description: "Part III of The Final Idol Series: a symbolic Gnostic Eye page decoding narcissism, AI intimacy, and the mirror that reflects but never reveals."
 excerpt: "The question we ask has become the trap we fall into.
-The mirror knows your name — but not your soul."
+The mirror knows your name, but not your soul."
 tier: free

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-3"

 episode: 3
 partNumeral: III

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Gnostic Eye"
+gateTitle: "The Final Idol"

+seriesTitle: "Series I: The Final Idol"
+seasonTitle: null
+episodeTitle: "Part III: Oracle in the Mirror"
-partTitle: "The Oracle in the Mirror"
+partTitle: "Part III: The Oracle in the Mirror"
-tagline: "Digital Intimacy ✦ Narcissistic Gnosis ✦ The Mirror Trap"
+tagline: "Digital intimacy ✦ Narcissistic gnosis ✦ The mirror trap"

 slug: "oracle-in-the-mirror"
 permalink: "/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror/index.html"

 socialImage: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/part-3/oracle-in-the-mirror-part-3.jpg"
-imgBase: "/media/the-gnostic-eye/the-final-idol/"
+imgBase: "/media/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror"
-imgPrefix: "the-final-idol-"
+imgPrefix: "oracle-in-the-mirror-"
 bodyClass: "eye"

 glyph: "🪞"
-glyphRow: ["☿","🜏","👁"]
+glyphRow:
+  - "☿"
+  - "🜏"
+  - "👁"

 pillar: "the-gnostic-eye"
 series: "the-final-idol"
+season: 1

-seriesId: "the-final-idol-s1"
+seriesId: "the-final-idol"
 episodeId: "oracle-in-the-mirror"
-partId: "part3"
+partId: "part-3"
 quizId: "the-final-idol-s1-oracle-in-the-mirror-part-3"
 quizTitle: "The Oracle in the Mirror — Part III: Reflections of False Gnosis"
-quizIntro: "When the mirror speaks, do you recognise your own echo — or the machine’s design?"
+quizIntro: "When the mirror speaks, do you recognise your own echo or the machine’s design?"

 seriesMeta:
   number: 1
-  label: "Series 1"
+  label: "Series I"
   version: 1

 author: "The Architect"
 published: "2025-10-18"